saptashwa2004/JHU-CRC-Vaccinations/README.md

    git push --mirror https://github.com/EXAMPLE-USER/NEW-REPOSITORY.git
    ```

-7. Copy the following into the terminal to remove the project file used to create a new remote repository.
+7. Delete the bare cloned file used to create a new remote repository.
    ```
-   cd ..
-   rm -rf JHU-CRC-Vaccinations.git
+   cd ..                                    # Go back one file location rm -rf JHU-CRC-Vaccinations.git          # Delete the bare clone
    ```

-### Cloning the Copied Repo
+### Cloning the Copied Repository

+Now that you have copied this repository into your own GitHub, you are ready to proceed with a standard clone to your local device.

 1. Open Terminal.
-2. Navigate to the file location you want to copy the repo to.
+2. Navigate to the file location you want to sotre the repository copy.
    ```
    cd "/file_location/"
    ```
-3. Clone a the newly created GitHub repository.
+3. Clone the newly created GitHub repository.
    ```
    # using SSH
    git clone git@github.com:EXAMPLE-USER/NEW-REPOSITORY.git